If a facial injury has set you back, we'll help you move forward

 If you have been affected by a facial injury, we can help.
 If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.
 Compensation may be awarded for surgical repair, therapy, and any psychological counselling for the emotional consequences of your injury.

 If you decide to make a facial injury claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

-How much compensation can I claim for a facial injury?
+How much compensation can I claim for a facial scar or injury?

 Facial injury compensation calculator